gaultier/blog/advent_of_code_2018_5_revisited.md

 The easy case is when there is no need to merge: `current` simply becomes `next` (and `next` is incremented at the end of the loop iteration).

 The 'hard' case is merging: we set the two tombstones, decrement the count, and now we are in a pickle: `current` needs to go backwards, but we do not know to where.
-There might be an arbitrary number of zeroes preceding the character `current` points to:
+There might be an arbitrary number of zeroes preceding the character `current` points to: the data on the left of `next` is sparse, the data on the right of `next` is not.

 ```
 [...]
 0 0 A 0 0 0 0 B 0 0 0 0 C D E F [...]